The great New York pass comparison: which pass should you get?

 Advantages and disadvantages

-Advantages of the New York Pass:
+Advantages of the New York All-Inclusive Pass:

-- Very large selection of attractions
+• Very large selection of attractions

-- The longer the pass is, the cheaper it is per day
+• The longer the pass is, the cheaper it is per day

-Disadvantages of the New York Pass:
+Disadvantages of the New York All-Inclusive Pass:

-- Only one day Hop-on-Hop-off-Bus
+• Only one day Hop-on Hop-off-Bus

-- Slightly non-transparent pricing
+• Slightly non-transparent pricing

-Our take on the New York Pass
+Our verdict on the New York All-Inclusive Pass

-The New York Pass is especially worth it if you’d like to visit a lot of attractions or want to go on guided tours.
+The New York All-Inclusive Pass is especially worth it if you’d like to visit a lot of attractions or want to go on guided tours.

-If you want to see only a few select museums and sights, it won’t get any cheaper with the New York Pass.
+If you want to see only a few select museums and sights, it won’t get any cheaper with the New York All-Inclusive Pass.

 But if you want to visit a ton of attractions, you can save over a hundred dollars with the pass.